-The Board has recommended a first and final tax-exempt (one-tier) dividend of S\$0.0025 per ordinary share for the financial year ended 31 December 2016 for the shareholders' approval at the forthcoming AGM.
+The Board has recommended a first and final tax-exempt (one-tier) dividend of \$\$0.0025 per ordinary share for FY2017 for the shareholders' approval at the forthcoming AGM.

 The Company encourages shareholders to participate actively in general meeting.
 At the forthcoming AGM, shareholders will be given the equitable opportunity to air their views and ask directors or Management questions regarding the Company and the Group.
+There will be separate resolutions on each substantially separate issue.
 Notices of AGM will be sent together with the annual reports, released on SGXNET and on the Company's website as well as published in the newspapers to inform shareholders of upcoming meetings.